Leviticus 19 – Many Various Laws

 You shall not curse the deaf, nor put a stumbling block before the blind, but shall fear your God: I am the LORD.

-i.
+iii.
+This law sought to command and build basic kindness among the people of Israel.
 An accurate and revealing measure of our humanity is how we treat the weak and unfortunate.

 4. (15-16) Laws regarding justice and truthfulness.